Vyral/doug-leugers-recruiting/_posts/2022-04-26-what-makes-cape-coral-so-great.md

   - Real Estate Blog
 excerpt: 'Highlighting one of Florida’s greatest hidden gems: Cape Coral!'
 enclosure:
-pullquote: 'Cape Coral has over 400 canals; the most in the world! '
+pullquote: 'Cape Coral has over 400 miles of canals; the most in the world! '
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true